amatarazzo777/gentoo-scripts/readme.md

 The gentoo linux is the system that is used on chrome books and is customizeable.
 The process includes building the entire operating system from source code.
 Lengthy process, using gcc.
+Just listen to the song "Let the good times roll" by the cars as the commandl ines stream perhaps for several days.
+This entire process as a learning took mr four days with many trial and errors.
+Be ready for a time where the computer is not being used for several days.

 The purpose is to increase performance using several methods of system specialization.
 I have noticed a signifigant improvment in stability, running applications are very fast.
 The system stays responsive while many tasks are topping out the system, and can still launch